-- 2.4.15 In light of the CCC Report, the Cabinet Secretary made a statement to the Scottish Parliament on 18 April 2024 entitled 'Climate Change Committee Scotland Report - Next Steps: Net Zero Secretary Statement'.
-The status of this statement bears limited weight however regardless of any change to the interim 2030 target that may be introduced it is important to note that there is not suggestion that the overall 2045 target will change. - 2.4.16 The key points in the statement include: - The Scottish Government has an "unwavering commitment to ending our contribution to global emissions by 2045 at the latest, as agreed by Parliament on a cross-party basis". - > The Cabinet Secretary states that she is "announcing a new package of climate action measures which we will deliver with partners to support Scotland's transition to Net Zero" and the Statement goes out to reference these specific measures. - > The Statement states set out that in terms of the policies for these measures that "they sit alongside extensive ongoing work that will be built upon through our next Climate Change Plan and Green Industrial Strategy." - > The Cabinet Secretary states that, "The Climate Change Committee is clear that the 'UK is already substantially off track for 2030' and achieving future UK carbon budgets 'will require a sustained increase in the pace and breadth of decarbonisation across most major sectors'.
-Indeed, we do see climate backtracking at UK level." - 2.4.17 The Cabinet Secretary added:
+- 2.5.10 In light of the CCC Report, the Cabinet Secretary made a statement to the Scottish Parliament on 18 April 2024 entitled 'Climate Change Committee Scotland Report Next Steps: Net Zero Secretary Statement'. - 2.5.11 The key points in the statement include: - > The Scottish Government has an "unwavering commitment to ending our contribution to global emissions by 2045 at the latest, as agreed by Parliament on a cross-party basis". - > The Cabinet Secretary states that she is "announcing a new package of climate action measures which we will deliver with partners to support Scotland's transition to net zero" and the Statement goes out to reference these specific measures. - > The Statement states set out that in terms of the policies for these measures that "they sit alongside extensive ongoing work that will be built upon through our next Climate Change Plan and Green Industrial Strategy." - > The Cabinet Secretary states that, "The Climate Change Committee is clear that the 'UK is already substantially off track for 2030' and achieving future UK carbon budgets 'will require a sustained increase in the pace and breadth of decarbonisation across most major sectors'.
+Indeed, we do see climate backtracking at UK level."